skip to content

 The Act broadly defines abuse for these purposes to incorporate a range of behaviours including [s 4]:

-• a denial of the basic rights of the vulnerable adult, without reasonable excuse; or
+• a denial of the basic rights of the vulnerable adult, without reasonable excuse

 • the physical or chemical restraint of a vulnerable adult including the over-mediation or under-medication of the person.

-There is a presumption that a vulnerable adult will have decision-making capacity, unless there is evidence to the contrary [see ss 5(1); 12(b)].
+It is presumed that a vulnerable adult will have decision-making capacity, unless there is evidence to the contrary [see sections 5(1) and 12(b)].

 A person will be taken to have impaired decision-making capacity in respect of a particular decision if the person is not capable of [s 5(2)]: